jeffreylanters/unity-tweens/README.md

 `version 1.9.0`

-Returns a Task allowing the Tween to be awaited using an Async Await block.
+Returns a Task allowing the Tween to be awaited using an Async Await block until the Tween is either completed, destroyed, canceld or was unable to start.

 ```cs
 <Tween>.Yield () : Task;